UConn vs Iona Players to Watch - First Round

 UConn Players to Watch

-Sanogo puts up 16.8 points and 7.3 rebounds per game -- both team highs.
-He is also putting up 1.3 assists, shooting 59.4% from the field.
+Sanogo averages 16.8 points and 7.3 rebounds per game -- both team highs.
+He is also putting up 1.3 assists, shooting 59.4% from the floor.

-Tristen Newton paces his team in assists per game (4.6), and also posts 10.2 points and 4.2 rebounds.
-At the other end, he delivers 1.2 steals and 0.3 blocked shots.
+Tristen Newton paces the Huskies at 4.6 assists per game, while also posting 4.2 rebounds and 10.2 points.

 Andre Jackson puts up 6.7 points, 6.3 rebounds and 4.3 assists per contest.
-Defensively, he puts up 1 steal and 0.6 blocked shots.
+Defensively, he posts 1 steal and 0.6 blocked shots.

 Iona Players to Watch

-Joseph is averaging a team-best 9.4 rebounds per contest.
-And he is delivering 15.1 points and 1.1 assists, making 55.1% of his shots from the field.
+Joseph tops the Gaels in rebounding (9.4 per game), and averages 15.1 points and 1.1 assists.
+He also delivers 1.2 steals and 1.5 blocked shots.

-Jenkins is averaging a team-best 4.9 assists per contest.
-He's also delivering 15.6 points and 4.4 rebounds, making 42.1% of his shots from the field, and 36.4% from 3-point range resulting in 1.6 treys per game.
+Jenkins is recording a team-best 4.9 assists per contest.
+He's also delivering 15.6 points and 4.4 rebounds, hitting 42.1% of his shots from the field, and 36.4% from 3-point range resulting in 1.6 treys per contest.

-Osborn Shema gets the Gaels 7.2 points, 4.8 rebounds and 1.6 assists per game.
-He also delivers 0.7 steals and 1.3 blocked shots.
+The Gaels receive 7.2 points, 4.8 rebounds and 1.6 assists per game from Osborn Shema.

-The Gaels get 7.8 points, 4.2 rebounds and 2 assists per game from Berrick JeanLouis.
+Berrick JeanLouis is putting up 7.8 points, 4.2 rebounds and 2 assists per contest, making 48.1% of his shots from the floor.

 UConn Top Performers (Last 10 Games)